 There are 10 categories of abuse of children and young people, these are defined below, along with signs and symptoms.
-We have limited the signs and symptoms of abuse to those that a TSL tutors will encounter through our verbal-only interactions with children.
+We have limited the signs and symptoms of abuse to those that our AI tutor will encounter through our verbal-only interactions with children.
 (I.e., many of the signs require the adult to be able to see the child: we don't allow this in our tuition.)
 For a complete list of signs, suitable if a member of staff were to regularly sees a child, please see this webpage:

-https://learning.nspcc.org.uk/media/1188/definitions-signs-child-abuse.pdf a.
-Physical Abuse
+https://learning.nspcc.org.uk/media/1188/definitions-signs-child-abuse.pdf

 It is not always possible to be certain that a child is being abused.
-However, tutors must be alert to any signs that something is not right for a child in order to escalate possible abuse to relevant safeguarding leads.
-Furthermore, it is not the tutors' responsibility to decide if abuse has taken place or to investigate what has happened.
-(It is their responsibility to report it.)
+However, our AI tutor must be alert to any signs that something is not right for a child in order to escalate possible abuse to relevant safeguarding leads.
+Furthermore, it is not the AI tutors' responsibility to decide if abuse has taken place or to investigate what has happened.
+(It is our responsibility to make sure the AI tutor reports it.)